 The remainder of this chapter presents methods used in practice mainly for large-scale database search.
 Database search methods focus on speed and often sacrifice some accuracy to speed up similarity estimation.
-For the accurate alignment of a few sequences, the quadratic-time algorithms of the previous chapter are usually considered to produce the best-possible result (also called the gold standard), but recall the comment on length-normalized alignment at the end of Section 4.5.
+For the accurate alignment of a few sequences, the quadratic-time algorithms of the previous chapter are usually considered to produce the best-possible result (also called the gold standard).